FlowerpetalWings/Entity-Docs/Game Mechanisms/Conditions.md

 - Prone #WIP find drawbacks.
 Can just spend two ticks to stand up
 - On Fire #WIP should this just, cause wounds??
-- Bleeding - Incoming wounds have increased severity
+- Wounded - Incoming wounds have +1 severity
-- ??? - Incoming fatigue is increased
+- Bleeding - Incoming fatigue is increased
 - Staggered - Attacking and moving takes an additional tick
 - Debilitated - You get a disadvantage to one of your attributes.
 The reason this is one condition is maybe there are things that can clear this, so it wouldn't